-When invited for interview, applicants will have to demonstrate knowledge of, competence in and engagement with sustainable environmental management and development, download the competencies or view them here.
+When invited for interview, applicants will have to demonstrate knowledge of, competence in and engagement with sustainable environmental management and development, the competencies required may be found with the Practice Direction download on this page.
 They will also have to agree to comply with the Society's Code of Ethics and a programme of Continuing Professional Development.

 Every Chartered Environmentalist will be expected to: